GetDKAN/dkan/docs/components/harvest.md

 ## Extending DKAN Harvest

-DKAN developers can use the api provided by DKAN Harvest to add support for additioanl harvest source types.
+DKAN developers can use the api provided by DKAN Harvest to add support for additional harvest source types.
 The `dkan_harvest_datajson` module encapsulate the reference implementation providing support for POD type sources.

 If you need to harvest from an end point type other then POD.
 You can extend